William Wrigley Jr.: Biography

 Another of Wrigley's legacies was his plan for the future of Catalina Island—that it be protected for future generations to enjoy.
 In 1972, his son, Philip K. Wrigley, established the Catalina Island Conservancy for this purpose and transferred all family ownership to it.
 Wrigley is honored by the Wrigley Memorial in the Wrigley Botanical Gardens on the island.

 The Wrigley district of Long Beach, California bears his name.

 In 1916, Wrigley bought a minority stake in the Chicago Cubs baseball team as part of a group headed by Charles Weeghman, former owner of the Federal League's Chicago Whales.
 Over the next four years, as Weeghman's lunch-counter business declined, he was forced to sell much of his stock in the ball club to Wrigley.
 By 1918, Weeghman had sold all of his stock to Wrigley, making Wrigley the largest shareholder and principal owner, and by 1921, Wrigley was majority owner.
 Wrigley Field, the Cubs' ballpark in Chicago, was renamed for him in 1926, and has continued to bear the name to this day.
 The now-demolished former home of the Los Angeles Angels of the Pacific Coast League, at that time the Cubs' top farm team, was also called Wrigley Field.
-Wrigley purchased the Chicago Cubs from Albert Lasker in 1925.
+Wrigley purchased full control of the Cubs from Albert Lasker in 1925.

 In 1930, Wrigley gave the Salvation Army use of a six-story factory building he owned in Chicago to use as a lodging house for the unemployed.
 He donated the building, then called New Start Lodge, to the Salvation Army outright the following year.
 It was renamed Wrigley Lodge later that year.

 The Arizona Biltmore Hotel in Phoenix, Arizona was partially financed and wholly owned by Wrigley, who finished the nearby Wrigley Mansion as a winter cottage in 1931.
 At 16000 sqft, it was the smallest of his five residences.